-- Respect opponents by playing hard, honest, and according to the rules - Treat them as you would wish to be treated, being gracious in victory and humble in defeat - Before, during, and after competition, treat opponents courteously and with respect, recognizing the bond of Christian unity is far greater than athletic opposition.
+- Treat them as you would wish to be treated, being gracious in victory and humble in defeat - Before, during, and after competition, treat opponents courteously and with respect, recognizing the bond of Christian unity is far greater than athletic opposition.
 Be ready to forgive or ask for forgiveness when appropriate.